-- Sanjay Punja Chairman Appointed on 24th March 2021 - Ajai Punja (Alternate director to Sanjay Punja) - Gary Callaghan Resigned on 30th November, 2020 - Rohit Punja - Leena Punja (Alternate director to Rohit Punja) - Pramesh Sharma - Ram Bajekal Resigned on 27th March 2021 - Jenny Seeto Appointed on 24th March 2021
+- Sanjay Punja Chairman

+- Rohit Punja

+- Pramesh Sharma

+- Jenny Seeto

+- Ajai Punja (Alternate director to Sanjay Punja)

+- Leena Punja (Alternate director to Rohit Punja)

 2 Principal activities

 The principal activity of the Company during the year was that of importing bulk rice as a finished good, cleaning, repacking and selling in different pack sizes.
 There was no significant change in the nature of this activity during the financial year.